aiven/devportal/docs/products/flink/howto/manage-flink-applications.rst

-Manage Aiven for Flink® applications
+Manage Aiven for Apache Flink® applications
 ====================================

 This section provides information on managing your Aiven for Apache Flink® applications.